determined-ai/determined/docs/reference/training/experiment-config-reference.rst

 actions can be taken

--  ``exclude_node``: When a trial fails and restarts according to its ``max_restarts`` policy, if any nodes reported a log that matched the pattern then that node is excluded from scheduling.
-   Only the trial will be prevented from scheduling on a node.
+-  ``exclude_node``: When a trial fails and restarts according to its ``max_restarts`` policy, if any nodes reported a log that matched the pattern then those nodes are excluded from scheduling for all the restart attempts of that trial.
+Only the failed trial will be prevented from scheduling on those nodes.
 This is useful for allowing trials to reschedule and avoid nodes that may be experiencing a certain hardware issues like uncorrectable gpu ECC errors.

    This option is currently unsupported on pbs and will take no effect.

-   For the agent resource manager, if a trial has excluded nodes enough nodes to the point where it is unschedulable the trial will fail if the master config option ``launch_error`` is set to true (default is true).
+   For the agent resource manager, if a trial has excluded enough nodes to the point where it is unschedulable, it will fail if the master config option ``launch_error`` is set to true (default is true).

 -  ``cancel_retries``: If a trial reports a log that matches the pattern, then the trial will not restart even if it has ``max_restarts`` left.
 This is useful for avoiding using resources retrying a trial that encounters certain failures that won't be fixed by retrying the trial.
-One example of this is a model too large causing a CUDA out of memory error.
+One example of this is a CUDA out-of-memory error caused by a model being too large to fit on allocated hardware.

 An example of the configuration is shown below.
 This can also be specified on a cluster or resource pool level through task container defaults.